ABOUT THE PROJECT

 This is an important element in the overall quality of the streetscape and refers to how light poles, power cables and surface infrastructure are integrated in the overall design concept for the study area.

 This survey is now closed.
-Please check back later for a report of what we heard from stakeholders and citizens.
+Please click here to view the 'what we heard' report from stakeholders and citizens.

 A What We Heard Report will be posted here once all input on this phase is complete and reviewed.
 Further engagement will take place regarding streetscape elements and concept designs in Spring 2018 and a final streetscape design will be presented in Fall 2018.